top of page

 • Participate in District 5 events and meet people from other Horticultural Societies

-We hope you will join us in our centennial year and help keep Stouffville beautiful!
+We hope you will join us and help keep Stouffville beautiful!

 bottom of page